Meet Love Island 2020 contestant Sophie Piper, Rochelle Humes’ sister

 Not solely that, however she additionally went to highschool with Love Island’s sequence three winner Kem Cetinay.

-Right here’s all the things it is advisable find out about Sophie Piper.
+Right here’s all the things you might want to find out about Sophie Piper.

 Age: 21